18F/18f.gsa.gov/_posts/2021-01-11-building-distributed-teams.md

 Accessibility benefits everyone: for instance, captioning is useful for people with dyslexia, ADHD, or a crying baby in the background.
 Also, having a transcript of the meeting helps when other people may be late to the meeting or have to run out for a bathroom break.

 ## Trust and patience

 On distributed teams, everyone needs to practice extra patience with their colleagues.
 When we’re working out of sight, it’s easy to make unkind assumptions when we don’t get immediate responses to our questions.

 You wouldn’t expect someone in an office to respond to every email immediately.
 Similarly, someone working from home may not respond to a message right away.
 That should be okay.

 ## Staying present

 Video chat is essential for distributed teams.
 It helps you catch the facial expressions and body language you’d miss on calls or text chats.
 However, video chat only works when everyone turns their cameras on.
 It can be scary to be on video at first, but relationships are easier to build and sustain when you can see each other.

 Come to your video meetings prepared and paying attention.
 Try to limit distractions such as email or other chat conversations.
 Treat your video meetings just like you’re talking to people in person.
-And remember, it’s rude (and evident!) when a person splits their concentration from the meeting at hand to answer a question via text, especially in a 1:1 meeting.
+And remember, it’s rude (and evident!) when a person splits their concentration from the meeting at hand to answer a question coming in from another venue, especially in a 1:1 meeting.

 As more people are distributed and may only be “meeting” people via video conferences, being present, making eye contact, and enjoying each other’s company is a huge advantage.
 Take time to check in on your colleagues and allow social time on your meeting agendas.

 ## Making space for everyone

 Video chats are better than calls and text, but they have limitations, too.
 For example, there’s a gap between when someone speaks and when everyone else hears them.
 This lag can make it difficult for people to jump into the conversation because they’re worried about talking over someone else.
 Encourage pauses to make room for others to join in, and watch for signs that someone wants to speak (such as someone unmuting their audio).
 You can also ask the room to agree to signals such as raising your hand or messaging the chat function in the video meeting.

 Be wary of “unmoderated caucus” meetings.
 When speakers can claim the floor by speaking first or by interrupting, it creates frustration and reduces inclusivity.
 Instead, favor facilitated meetings with clear paths for participants to add agenda items and express their thoughts.
 Be certain your introverted colleagues are being heard, and that extroverts aren’t getting a disproportionate share of speaking time.

 And be sure to leverage all the capabilities of your video tools.
 “Whiteboard” features let everyone write and draw together for collaborative brainstorming sessions.
 The ability to record a meeting lets you include teammates who aren’t able to attend, so they don’t get left out.